webdriverio/webdriverio/website/docs/visual-testing/service-options.md

 -   **Type:** `boolean`
 -   **Mandatory:** No
--   **Default:** `false`
+-   **Default:** `true`

-If no baseline image is found during the comparison the image is automatically copied to the baseline folder when this is set to `true`
+If no baseline image is found during the comparison the image is automatically copied to the baseline folder.

 ### `baselineFolder`